Last Updated: February 25, 2023

 job, and the leash over her nose helps with head control and gently reminds her not to pull.

-Children: Tina is learning to feel calm with quiet, dog savvy children.
+Children: Tina is okay with older, quiet, dog savvy children.
 She enjoys pets from them and supervised leash walking around the yard.
 Having said this, we will not adopt Tina to a home with children under age 16, as she does not do well with a lot of high energy/active kids and would be better suited to a calmer home.

 Dogs, Cats and Other Friends: Tina is doing well with the other dogs in her foster home.
 They don't snuggle or play together, but are able to co-exist peacefully.
 She has shown a bit of toy possessiveness (towards dogs), and she should not be left unsupervised with other dogs.
-Her anxiety gets the best of her, and it can result in her making poor decisions.
 Given the opportunity, Tina will chase cats and other small animals, so she needs a feline-free home.

 Best Home Environment: Tina will do well in a home that is focused on rewarding her good choices, and has clear expectations of the rules and boundaries.
 She will do her best with a calm and confident owner who is committed to not babying her, but giving her all the love they can, by being her leader and a human she can rely on.
 She sometimes reacts negatively to a newer person coming into her space (into the same room or just coming closer to her), and will need an extremely structured environment for the foreseeable future, with humans that advocate for her, so that she can learn that she is safe and can make good decisions.